-To test the role of NKG2D in CD8+ T-cell-mediated GVHD, we employed a major mismatch model of GVHD (B6→Balb/c) and treated the mice with either isotype control or anti-NKG2D antibody.
-All mice treated with isotype control antibody died within 2 weeks post BMT (Figure 2A).
-In contrast, 90% of mice treated with anti-NKG2D antibody survived for more than 40 days and displayed attenuated weight loss and clinical score (Figure 2A).
-Similarly, Balb/c mice transplanted with NKG2D KO CD8+ T-cells displayed decreased mortality, weight loss, and clinical scores compared to mice transplanted with WT CD8+ T-cells (Figure 2B).
-Furthermore, NKG2D blockade significantly reduced mortality, weight loss, and clinical scores in a minor mismatch model (C3H.SW→B6) of GVHD (Figure 2C).
+To test the role of NKG2D in CD8+ T cell-mediated GVHD, we used a major mismatch model of GVHD (B6 \rightarrow Balb/c) and treated the mice with either isotype control or anti-NKG2D antibody.
+All mice treated with isotype-control antibody died within 2 weeks post-BMT (Figure 2A).
+In contrast, 90% of mice treated with anti-NKG2D antibody survived for >40 days and displayed attenuated weight loss and clinical score (Figure 2A).
+Similarly, Balb/c mice transplanted with NKG2D KO CD8+ T cells displayed decreased mortality, weight loss, and clinical scores compared with mice transplanted with WT CD8+ T cells (Figure 2B).
+Furthermore, NKG2D blockade significantly reduced mortality, weight loss, and clinical scores in a minor mismatch model (C3H.SW \rightarrow B6) of GVHD (Figure 2C).

-We next tested whether human CD8+ T-cells from allogeneic HSCT patients also express NKG2D.
-CD8+ T-cells from 35 blood samples of allogeneic HSCT patients were analyzed for NKG2D expression.
-The CD8+ T-cells from all patients expressed NKG2D.
-Interestingly, although not statistically significant, patients with active GVHD at the time of the blood draw trended towards higher levels of NKG2D compared to patients without GVHD (Supplemental Figure 2).
-These data suggest that our findings that NKG2D expression by CD8+ T-cells augments GVHD pathogenesis in mice may be clinically relevant.
+We next tested whether human $CD8^+$ T cells from allogeneic HSCT patients also express NKG2D. $CD8^+$ T cells from 35 blood samples of allogeneic HSCT patients were analyzed for NKG2D expression.
+The $CD8^+$ T cells from all patients expressed NKG2D.
+Interestingly, although not statistically significant, patients with active GVHD at the time of the blood draw trended toward higher levels of NKG2D compared with patients without GVHD (supplemental Figure 2).
+These data suggest that our findings that NKG2D expression by $CD8^+$ T cells augments GVHD pathogenesis in mice may be clinically relevant.

-NKG2D KO CD8+ T-cells exhibit reduced survival and cytotoxicity in a cell-intrinsic manner
+NKG2D KO CD8+ T cells exhibit reduced survival and cytotoxicity in a cell-intrinsic manner

-To test the function of NKG2D KO CD8+ T-cells in a cell-intrinsic manner, we performed BMT using FACS-sorted WT or NKG2D KO CD8+ T-cells and compared the response to mice transplanted with WT and NKG2D KO CD8+ T-cells mixed together.
-The production of cytokines (IFN-γ and TNF-α) and BrdU incorporation rates were significantly reduced in NKG2D KO compared to WT CD8+ T-cells on Day 7 post BMT but not when the WT and NKG2D KO CD8+ cells were mixed in the same recipient (Figure 3A-C).
-Despite similar BrdU incorporation, a significant enrichment in the fraction of WT CD8+ T-cells compared to NKG2D KO CD8+ T-cells was seen on Day 7 post BMT (Figure 3D), suggesting that WT CD8+ T-cells exhibit a survival advantage over NKG2D KO CD8+ T-cells.
-Indeed, a larger fraction of dead cells was detected in CD8+ T-cells of NKG2D KO origin compared to WT (Figure 3E).
-NKG2D KO CD8+ T-cells also showed reduced cytotoxicity against A20 leukemia targets when removed from mice either transplanted singly or with a mixture of WT and NKG2D KO CD8+ T-cells (Figure 3F).
-The cytotoxicity of WT CD8+ T-cells against A20 cells was reduced in vitro by the addition of anti-NKG2D antibody, suggesting that NKG2D augments killing of A20 cells (Figure 3F).
-Together, these data suggest that while decreased survival and cytotoxicity is the primary defect that is cell-intrinsic to NKG2D KO CD8+ T-cells, the reduction in cytokine production and proliferation in the absence of NKG2D are cell-extrinsic effects.
+To test the function of NKG2D KO CD8+ T cells in a cell-intrinsic manner, we performed BMT using FACS-sorted WT or NKG2D KO

+CD8+ T cells and compared the response with mice transplanted with WT and NKG2D KO CD8+ T cells mixed together.
+The production of cytokines (IFN- γ and TNF- α) and BrdU incorporation rates were significantly reduced in NKG2D KO compared with WT CD8+ T cells on day 7 post-BMT but not when the WT and NKG2D KO CD8+ cells were mixed in the same recipient (Figure 3A-C).
+Despite similar BrdU incorporation, a significant enrichment in the fraction of WT CD8+ T cells compared with NKG2D KO CD8+ T cells was seen on day 7 post-BMT (Figure 3D), suggesting that WT CD8+ T cells exhibit a survival advantage over NKG2D KO CD8+ T cells.
+Indeed, a larger fraction of dead cells was detected in CD8+ T cells of NKG2D KO origin compared with WT (Figure 3E).
+NKG2D KO CD8+ T cells also showed reduced cytotoxicity against A20 leukemia targets when removed from mice either transplanted singly or with a mixture of WT and NKG2D KO CD8 $^+$ T cells (Figure 3F).
+The cytotoxicity of WT CD8+ T cells against A20 cells was reduced in vitro by the addition of anti-NKG2D antibody, suggesting that NKG2D augments killing of A20 cells (Figure 3F).
+Together, these data suggest that, although decreased survival and cytotoxicity is the primary defect that is cell intrinsic to NKG2D KO CD8+ T cells, the reduction in cytokine production and proliferation in the absence of NKG2D are cell-extrinsic effects.